 The system also has options to turn on public transportation lines, like streetcars and subways, so that you can see where transportation routes in certain cities go.
 This is available mainly in the large metropolitan areas.
 The program has a Wikipedia option, and enabling this feature will give you quick links to Wikipedia articles on areas you visit in Google Earth.
 Similarly, there’s a National Geographic option, which will provide you with links to articles that National Geographic has written on famous locations such as the Grand Canyon and Mount Fuji.

-Google Earth doesn’t just have data on the Earth’s land masses, it also can show you underwater locations and images.
+Google Earth doesn’t just have data on the Earth’s landmasses, it also can show you underwater locations and images.
 Turning on the ocean layer will allow you to explore certain parts of the ocean, examine shipwrecks, see protected marine areas, and even track certain marine creatures.

 By clicking on the sun icon near the top, you can control how much daylight is seen in the region that you are looking at.
-By adjusting the slider, you can see the Earth at various times of day.
-If you like viewing things at niight, you can also go to the NASA section of the options, and turn on Earth City Lights, which will display what the Earth looks light at night, illuminated by street lights.
+By adjusting the slider, you can see the Earth at various times of the day.
+If you like viewing things at night, you can also go to the NASA section of the options, and turn on Earth City Lights, which will display what the Earth looks light at night, illuminated by street lights.

 The many various layer options are quite impressive and amazing in their own right, yet Google Earth even has its own flight simulator built into it.
 Though the flight simulator was initially an Easter egg when it was first introduced back in 2007, it is now out in the open for everyone to use, and can be easily controlled using a mouse or joystick.

-You can activate the flight simulator by going to the tools section on the toolbar up top, or by using the keyboard shortcut: Ctrl + Alt + A. The flight simulator allows you to select between two aircraft, an F-16 or an SR 22, and lets you set your starting position to either your current position on the globe or at certain airports.
+You can activate the flight simulator by going to the “tools” section on the toolbar up top, or by using the keyboard shortcut: Ctrl + Alt + A. The flight simulator allows you to select between two aircraft, an F-16 or an SR 22, and lets you set your starting position to either your current position on the globe or at certain airports.
 As mentioned, if you have a joystick you can use with your computer, the experience can be enhanced with a flight stick.

 Mars, The Moon, And More

 Though the program is called Google Earth, You can actually explore parts of Mars and the moon through it.
-The Google Moon feature was brought to the program for the 40th anniversary of the Apollo 11 mission, and you can take several guided tours through the program including one based off of the Apollo missions.
+The Google Moon feature was brought to the program for the 40th anniversary of the Apollo 11 mission, and you can take several guided tours through the program including one based on the Apollo missions.
 These tours use videos and images and allow you to move across sections of the moon Street View style.
 Likewise, Google Mars is an extension of that concept, which allows you to browse certain sections of Mars‘ surface.
 You can view high definition images taken by Spirit, Opportunity, and other Mars landers.
 You can also use Google Sky, which allows you to take a good look at constellations, stars, moons, and other space bodies, thanks to images from the Space Telescope Science Institute.